flavienbwk/eclipse-che-kubernetes/README.md

 All resources to instanciate Eclipse Che on your own (_kubeadm-installed_ or similar) Kubernetes cluster.

-:page_with_curl: Read the Medium article : ["Developing in the Cloud"](https://medium.com/@flavienb/developing-in-the-cloud-5cfc9b2236ef).
+:point_right: Read the Medium article : ["Developing in the Cloud"](https://medium.com/@flavienb/developing-in-the-cloud-5cfc9b2236ef).

 ## Architecture and pre-requisites